polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/creating-your-first-substrate-chain/setup.md

 ### Substrate Development

-If you are using a Unix based machine (Linux, MacOS), we have created a simple one-liner to get all of those prerequisites installed for you:
+If you are using a Unix-based machine (Linux, MacOS), we have created a simple one-liner to get all of those prerequisites installed for you:

 ```bash
 curl https://getsubstrate.io -sSf | bash -s -- --fast
 ```

+> **Note:** If you did not have Rust installed prior to running this script, make sure to add `cargo` to your `PATH` or restart your terminal before continuing (command given in last line of the script output).

 <details>
 <summary>Learn what this script does.</summary>